Blog

 • Passive Shielding.
 The cells in the gut secrete mucins to maintain a double layer of mucous in which probiotic bacteria are happily housed.
 This double mucous layer protects the sensitive skin cells that compose the digestive tract, acting as an additional passive barrier of defense.
 The mucous layer also serves to trap toxins and helps to keep things moving.

 • Nutrient Production.
-The gut microbiome is very much involved in breaking down all matter that passes through the digestive tract.
+The gut microbiome is actively involved in breaking down all matter that passes through the digestive tract.
 They secrete enzymes our human cells do not possess and break down food into basic building blocks so that gut cells can absorb the nutrients.
-A lot of the nutrients secreted by the gut microbiome acts to fuel, nourish and replenish all cells of the body, including immune cells.
+A lot of the nutrients secreted by the gut microbiome act to fuel, nourish, and replenish all cells of the body, including immune cells.
 [24]

 • Antioxidant Storage.
 Vitamin A and other antioxidant nutrients prove to be important ingredients in successful immunity.
 Immune cells can be found taking these nutrients and storing them away in various tissues, such as in the liver and the lining of the colon.
 Good gut bacteria take dietary vitamin A and convert it into the right forms for optimal absorption and storage.[25]
 The bacteria themselves also act as nutrient reservoirs, releasing their nutritious contents when they die off during an immune offense.